laserpants/code-overload/README.md

 #### The new HaskellDB

 The first version of HaskellDB was relying on a feature called TRex – Typed records with extensibility – only available in the Hugs interpreter.
 Additionally, it only supported a Windows-specific ADO-based database backend.
-To address these, among other issues, a more recent, more portable version of the library was developed by students at Chalmers University of Technology.
+To address these, among other issues, a more recent, portable version of the library was developed by students at Chalmers University of Technology.

 ###### Student paper: